Hermann Röchling: Early years (1872–1914)

 Hermann Röchling was born on 12 November 1872 in Saarbrücken and baptized on 28 December 1872 in Alt-Saarbrücken.

 His parents were Carl Röchling (1827–1910), a major industrialist, and Alwine Vopelius (1837–1918).

 In 1891 he passed his Reifeprüfung at the Ludwigs Gymnasium in Saarbrücken.

 Hermann Röchling received practical training at the Hüttenwerken in Peine and at the Ilseder Hütte.

-He studied at the universities in Heidelberg and Berlin, at the Technical University of the Bergakademie and at the Agricultural College.
+He studied at the University of Heidelberg and the Technische Hochschule in Charlottenburg (now Technische Universität Berlin).

 He returned to Völklingen in October 1895 where he received further practical training.

 He served for one year in 7th Dragoon Regiment in Saarbrücken.

 In the spring of 1897 he went on a study trip to North America.

 Carl Röchling, Hermann's father, was head of what would become the Röchling Group.

 By 1896 Carl Röchling and his children owned more than 50% of the company.

 Hermann Röchling was Carl Röchling's seventh son, but due to his technical and commercial talent became the patriarch of the family firm.

 He was supported by a number of brothers and cousins.

 In August 1897 Hermann Röchling oversaw construction of a new Carlshütte kiln plant in Diedenhofen (Thionville) in Lorraine.

 In 1898 he took over management of the Völklingen Ironworks (Völklinger Hütte).

 On 10 August 1899 in Metz he married Theodora Müller (1878–1946).

 They had two children, Ellenruth (1900–1977), and Carl Theodor (1902–44).

 The Völklinger iron and steel mill is only a few kilometers from the border with France, in a region where international borders have often been disputed, and became an important military-industrial complex.

 In 1900 the iron works employed 6,000 people.

 Hermann Röchling directed the plant in Thionville until 1905, when his brother Robert took over.

 In 1907 Hermann Röchling became the director of the Völklingen Ironworks.

 Carl Röchling died in Saarbrücken in 1910.

 Hermann Röchling continued to build his stake in the company.

 He also supported the Evangelical Church and various social organizations and charities.

 The Röchlings were known for treating their employees well.

 Hermann Röchling was paternalistic, concerned about the health of the workers and their wives and children.

 He built a hospital for the ironworks.